jpuka/mushi-identifier/README.md

 Mushi-identifier is built on a convolutional neural network.
 The image recognition task is defined as single-label multi-class classification, since the user is expected to submit only one mushroom species in each image.

 Due to a shortage of data, I am using transfer learning with fine-tuning.
 The base CNN is mobilenet, taught with ImageNet.
 MobileNet is light enough to run on mobile devices, which are target deployment surface.
-ImageNet already has elementary mushroom knowledge, which helps with the task.

 This [paper](https://openaccess.thecvf.com/content_WACV_2020/papers/Sulc_Fungi_Recognition_A_Practical_Use_Case_WACV_2020_paper.pdf).